 The snow in Yosemite is a double-edged sword, making it beautiful, but also closing many of the roads.
 The biggest drawback to visiting in March is the closures of Tioga Road and Glacier Point Road typically closing in November, and opening in late-May.
 Highway 140 that runs through the Valley is open year-round, but may have snow chain restrictions, depending on the amount of snow received.
 Mariposa Grove Road is also closed until at least March 15th, although you can park your car at the Mariposa Grove Welcome Plaza and walk the two-mile Washburn Trail to the grove.

 things to do in march

 March is a great time to explore Yosemite without the crowds.
 The beauty and majesty of snow in the Valley makes the park very photography-friendly.
 Make sure you catch sunrise or sunset from Tunnel View, just outside the Valley.
 Also, there are great hiking options in the Valley, Hetch Hetchy, Wawona, and Mariposa Grove.
 Visiting the Ansel Adams Gallery or the Yosemite Museum, both by the Yosemite Valley Visitor Center, are great options if the weather prevents you from spending time outside.

 A unique experience in Yosemite in March is cross-country skiing, downhill skiing and snowboarding or snowshoeing at Yosemite Ski and Snowboard Area.
-This is a great way to see areas of the park that are closed to cars and only accessible by cross country skis or snowshoes.
+These are a great ways to see areas of the park that are closed to cars such as Mariposa Grove and Glacier Point Road.
 Yosemite Ski and Snowboard Area opens for the season on December 20th, and closes March 31st.
 Guided bus tours operate in the Valley year-round and are a great way to see the beautiful winter Valley from inside a warm bus.
 If the more adventurous snow sports aren’t your thing, there are ample opportunities for sledding, snow-men-building, and other playing-in-the-snow activities that the whole family will enjoy.
 Both Crane Flat and Yosemite Hospitality host areas for such snow play and there’s an outdoor ice skating rink at Curry Village which you won’t want to miss.